 If cows are severely restricted on nutrients, eventually they will stop supplying nutrients to the fetus and save themselves.
 More commonly, during a mild or moderate drought, the cows will maintain pregnancy but lose significant body condition to save their calf.

-Ideally, cows should be in a body condition score (BCS) of 5 or better at calving.
-These cows will cycle faster after birth, have increased pregnancy rates and calve in a tighter window.
+Ideally, cows should have a body condition score (BCS) of 5 or better at calving.
+These cows will cycle faster after birth, have increased pregnancy rates, and calve in a tighter window.